 Downtown San Juan was just meh, veryyy touristy.
 The beaches near our hotel were nothing to brag about, not to mention the rip tide almost mangled our group into a jetty of bone crushing rocks.
 Low key, it was thrilling though.

 Nights in San Juan on the other hand, now those are some good times.
 We somehow always ended up closing out the night at the Heineken or Moon Bar with the group of college frat bros on spring break like-minded travelers we met during our first night in Puerto Rico.

 TIP: Catch a killer sunrise at one of the beachfront hotel pools — if you don’t have the privilege of staying at one of those hotels, do what we did.
 Act like you belong and you’ll be golden.

 Day vs. Night

 There are two different Old San Juan’s: one that exists during the day, the other at night.
 The daytime Old San Juan is everything you’d want out of a historical island downtown.
-Think charming Spanish colonial architecture coated in a pastel rainbow intertwined by narrow, cobblestone streets.
-Gift shops selling everything from sarongs to cigars to voodoo dolls dotted every corner of the 7 square blocks.
+Think charming Spanish colonial architecture coated in a rainbow of pastel.
+The narrow cobblestone streets of the 7 square blocks were lined with shops selling everything from sarongs to cigars to voodoo dolls.

 Then there’s Old San Juan by night.
 Head out there on a Friday as it’s known to be more of a locals night.
 Order a Cuba Libre and go through the maze of doors that connect the bars and lounges.
 For all you females (or whoever else) who like to strap on heels to feel fancy, just don’t.